 It’s OK to Not Understand Modern Art

-I’m a licensed art teacher, a professional artist, a recognized expert in the field of art, and I am here to tell you I don’t get most Modern Art, and it is ok if you don’t get it either.
+I’m a licensed art teacher, a professional artist, and a recognized expert in the field of art.
+And I am here to tell you I don’t get most Modern Art, and it is ok if you don’t get it either.

 It doesn’t make you stupid to look at a can of human feces and not understand why some people think it is monumental or Earth-shattering.

-It’s ok to look at a Jackson Pollock painting and think to yourself, “My child can do that!” because as someone who teaches art to children I can assure you that dripping paint on a canvas is cognitively something a child can absolutely do, as I am sure you already know.
+It’s ok to look at a Jackson Pollock painting and think to yourself, “My child can do that!”
+As someone who teaches art to children, I can assure you that dripping paint on a canvas is cognitively something a child can absolutely do, as I am sure you already know.

 When we allow ourselves to use our Innocent Eye and not rely on experts weaving invisible suits, we get the joy of using our own judgement and discovering our own aesthetic preferences.